All the ingredients | We tell you everything. Absolutely nothing is hidden from you.

-Ingredient 5: Certified organic cold pressed castor oil
+Ingredient 5: Certified organic cold pressed castor bean oil

 We thought the above formula was good enough and mild enough for anyone, but when our son was going through a real tough time with his chronic atopic dermatitis, he needed something even milder for his extremely dry and irritated skin.
 So we set about reformulating the soap slightly to make it milder still, and the new formula includes a small amount of certified organic cold pressed castor oil.
 Traditionally a healing oil, castor oil is composed of almost 90% ricinoleic fatty acid that is found in no other oils, and this gives castor oil its highly unique conditioning and lathering properties.
 You will be pleasantly surprised.

 By the way, we are careful to source certified organic cold pressed hexane free castor oil, NOT solvent extracted cheap castor oil commonly used today.

 Yes, no true bar of soap can be “saponified” (turned into soap) without the aid of sodium hydroxide (lye).
 People used to make lye from wood ash in the olden days.
 This is a very strong alkaline substance, but there is none of it left by the time the oils complete the chemical reaction and become soap.
 So, rather than listing it as part of the ingredients, we have chosen to list the goat milk and “saponified oils” as follows:

 No scents added, guaranteed